mantidproject/documents/Project-Management/TechnicalSteeringCommittee/reports/MaintenanceTasks.md

   5. The [rule of 3](https://en.wikipedia.org/wiki/Rule_of_three_(C%2B%2B_programming)) is now the rule of 5.
 In any class with a copy constructor and copy assignment operator, we should add a move constructor and move assignment operator.[#15290](https://github.com/mantidproject/mantid/issues/15290)
 6. Move gmock 1.7 to be ExternalProject
 7. Change tests of `CurveFitting` "functions" to be actual unit tests
-8. Fix class_maker.py when used with Geometry folder. [#16104](https://github.com/mantidproject/mantid/issues/16104)
 1. Reducing static analysis issues (discus stewards and soft limits)
    2. [coverity](https://scan.coverity.com/projects/335)
    4. [cppcheck 1.73](http://builds.mantidproject.org/job/master_cppcheck/)